 Swap agreements do not have uniform terms.
-A swap counterparty may have the right to close out USCI's position due to the occurrence of certain events (for example, if a counterparty is unable to hedge its obligations to USCI, or if USCI defaults on certain terms of the swap agreement, or if there is a material decline in USCI's NAV on a particular day) and request immediate payment of amounts owed by USCI under the agreement.
-If the level of USCI's NAV has a dramatic intraday move, the terms of the swap agreement may permit the counterparty to close out a transaction with USCI at a price calculated by the counterparty that, in good faith, represents such counterparty's loss. which may not represent fair market value.
-A swap counterparty may also have the right to close out USCI's position for no reason, in some cases with same day notice.
+A swap counterparty may have the right to close out USCI's position due to the occurrence of certain events (for example, if USCI defaults on certain terms of the swap agreement, or if there is a material decline in USCI's NAV on a particular day) and request immediate payment of amounts owed by USCI under the agreement.
+If the level of USCI's NAV has a dramatic intraday move, the terms of the swap agreement may permit the counterparty to close out a transaction with USCI at a price calculated by the counterparty that, in good faith, represents such counterparty's loss, but such loss may not represent fair market value.